Beyond Automation: Using Agents to Level Up Your Mind

 Closing Thoughts

-As we develop more and more complex agentic systems, I believe we must remember what drove us here: the desire to learn.
+As we develop more and more complex agentic systems, we must remember what drove us here: the desire to learn.
 Learning and thinking are such integral parts of human behavior that they will be here to stay while humans exist, even if it means we eventually merge with machines 4.

 We are at a pivotal moment.
 We have tools that can think on scales that handle the mundane, enabling us to maximize our learning.
 But if used incorrectly, simply to “finish the work,” our cognitive skills will decline.